Working Papers

 pdf| SSRN

-In recent years, women have surpassed men in terms of schooling, leading some researchers to propose that women may have lower psychic costs of attending school.
+Abstract: In recent years, women have surpassed men in terms of schooling, leading some researchers to propose that women may have lower psychic costs of attending school.
 To understand the implications of this, I incorporate psychic costs explicitly into the Becker model of human capital.
 The model generates predictions about differential sorting into college and gender gaps in skills, education, and wages, which I investigate with data from the NLSY97.
-I find that women have lower psychic costs-measured by behavioral misdemeanors-which explains one-third of the gender college attainment gap.
+I find that women have lower psychic costs—measured by behavioral misdemeanors—which explains one-third of the gender college attainment gap.
 While women in the population have higher cognitive skills, this is reversed when controlling for educational level because of the differential education sorting.
-Given that the returns to cognitive skills are higher than the returns to good behavior in the labor market, I find that accounting for skill mix explains 7-12 percent of the gender wage gap among the college-educated in the NLSY97.
+Given that the returns to cognitive skills are higher than the returns to good behavior in the labor market, I find that accounting for skill mix explains 7–12 percent of the gender wage gap among the college-educated in the NLSY97.
+The findings highlight the potential problems associated with gender comparisons at the same educational level, particularly when various skills are not available.

 Selected Work in Progress

-Neighborhood and Student Outcomes [Texas ERC Project # UH 80]
+Neighborhood Impacts on STEM Choice [Texas ERC Project # UH 80]

 Pre-doctoral Papers